phoe/external-symbol-not-found/README.md

 ## License

-CC0 - public domain.
+Unlicense.
 Do whatever you want with it, the code is here to be useful.